This post may contain affiliate links. Please read my disclaimer for more information.

 Yes, but you will permanently destroy your relationship with the coffee gods and will never enjoy a delicious shot of espresso again!

 Pre-ground coffee has its contents completely outside, thus leading to unintentional dispersal of flavors and oils.
-Even when it’s completely sealed, it will start to oxidize
+Even when it’s completely sealed, it will start to oxidize.

 Nespresso pods come in aluminum-sealed cups.
-You can insert it directly into the espresso machine’s outlet, and the machine will unseal it for you.
+You can insert it directly into the espresso machine’s outlet, and the device will unseal it for you.
 Please note: you will have to purchase a separate Nespresso espresso machine to brew with Nespresso pods.